kychanbp/credit_risk_mgmt_fintech/docs/source/data_analysis.md

 **Practical Techniques:**

-- Bayesian reasoning: Pre-existing knowledge or analysis can inform your hypothesis generation.
-Reviewing past analyses helps identify promising hypotheses worth testing, as each piece of evidence should update your prior beliefs.
+- Bayesian reasoning: Pre-existing knowledge and analysis can inform hypothesis generation.
+Reviewing past analyses helps identify promising hypotheses worth testing, as each new piece of evidence should update your prior beliefs.
 For example, when tasked with expanding a stagnant Brazilian credit portfolio, reviewing historical analyses helped generate testable hypotheses that proved effective in driving portfolio growth.
+Additionally, while not strictly following Bayesian principles, a practical application is to identify similar past problems and adapt their solutions (with appropriate modifications) to address current challenges.
 - Causal Models: While each problem you face may be new, you've accumulated experiences that build your "World Model."
 Common sense indicates a strong causal model of the world—you don't need someone to tell you that income affects credit risk.
 To develop your causal model, consider the advice above.
 Once you have a causal model in mind (which can be imperfect), you can generate hypotheses by reasoning through the relationships in your model.
 For more information on causal models, see [this article](../prediction/intervention_response).
 - Learn from the best: One effective way to constrain the hypothesis space is to study successful practitioners (individuals or companies).
 Understanding not just what they do, but why they do it is crucial.
 Since industry leaders likely have years of experience, there is substantial evidence and data to observe.
 By applying Bayesian reasoning and causal models, you can adapt best practices to your context.
 - Collective Wisdom: Problem-solving need not be solitary.
 Leveraging colleagues' experiences and insights through collaborative discussion can enhance hypothesis generation.
 Their unique perspectives, combined with Bayesian reasoning and causal models, can help identify promising angles you may have missed.
 While credit-sharing concerns sometimes create barriers to collaboration, fostering open knowledge exchange ultimately leads to better solutions.